engteam14/website2/markdowns/Method Selection and Planning.md

 * Librarian: Keeping track of documents and other resources, particularly ensuring that in-progress documents were regularly uploaded to the team shared google drive
 * Report Editor: Overseeing document production, in particular ensuring that documentation progress was largely in line with the initial working plan

-During this discussion we decided to combine the roles of librarian and report editor as they seemed like largely interdependent tasks.
-We then discussed who would be most appropriate for each role and agreed on the following assignments:
+During this discussion we decided to combine all the roles as they seemed like largely interdependent tasks, hence forming the main role of Team Leader.
+We then added two addition roles, Implementation leader and Documentation leader, and discussed who would be most appropriate for each role and agreed on the following assignments:

-* Meeting Chair – Stan
+  * Team Leader – Katie
-* Secretary – Jarred
+  * Implementation Leader – Jacob
-* Librarian/Report Editor – Alex
+  * Documentation Leader – Saud

 Assigning these roles enabled a smooth and efficient team working process and helped to keep track of team progress.

 ### Task Assignments

-Task assignment took place throughout the assessment process as detailed in part a of this document.
-When the time came to assign new tasks, we tried to keep these assignments in line with each person’s particular skill set in order to ensure efficiency as such throughout the project members mainly focussed on the particular aspects which they felt most comfortable with, usually due to previous experience, for example Joe took responsibility for website development and Alex produced the bulk of our game’s code.
+Task assignment took place once we had gathered all the requirements for the game as mentioned above.
+We went through all the deliverables required in Assessment 2 and discussed each major task that had to be done.
+We then calculated how much each task was worth and assigned each member ~15 marks worth of tasks using GitHub Issues based on their skill set and the groups experience from Assessment 1, in order to ensure efficiency and timely completion of tasks.
+We also made sure that each member’s work was reviewed by at least one other team member so that appropriate feedback could be given before the approval of a merge request and the member working on it could make any necessary changes.
+We then added sub-tasks to these major tasks and such sub-tasks were added till our last review session in order to ensure that each part of the deliverable was completed, and nothing was forgotten.